Erasmus guide University of Manchester

 | EXCHANGE | £0 to Manchester (pay home institution fees only) | Exchange students pay no tuition to Manchester.
 Living costs in Manchester: approx. £1,000–1,600/month — significantly cheaper than London while maintaining … |

-| Full Degree – UK/Home | £9,250/year | UK domestic students pay capped tuition rate.
+| Full degree – UK/Home | £9,250/year | UK domestic students pay capped tuition rate.
 Postgraduate and professional programmes may differ. |

-| Full degree – non-EU | £23,000–38,000/year | International fees vary by school.
+| Full degree – international | £23,000–38,000/year | International fees vary by school.
 Medicine and dentistry highest.
 President's Doctoral Scholar Award and Equity and Merit scholarships available. |

 £0 to Manchester (pay home institution fees only)